ibm-cloud-docs/security-hub/deploy.md

 # Deploying the architecture
 {: #deploy-css}

-To deploy the Essential Security and Observability Services deployable architecture, you can start from the {{site.data.keyword.cloud_notm}} catalog.
+To deploy the Cloud foundation for security and observability deployable architecture, you can start from the {{site.data.keyword.cloud_notm}} catalog.
 {: shortdesc}

 ## Before you begin